HERITAGE ELEMENTARY SCHOOL DRESS POLICY/GUIDELINES

 - Heritage Spirit Wear may be worn Monday-Friday.

-- Pants, shorts, skirts, skorts or jumpers in solid navy, black, khaki, or current Heritage burgundy plaid (can be found at Target) No jeans are permitted.
+- Pants, shorts, skirts, skorts or jumpers or polo dresses in solid navy, black, khaki, or current Heritage burgundy plaid (can be found at Target) No jeans are permitted.

 - Pants, shorts, skirts, and skorts are to be worn on the waist with no portion of an undergarment showing.
 Clothing should be an appropriate fit and size for your student.
 Tight clothing is not appropriate for the school setting.

-- Jumpers, shorts, skirts, and skorts must be modest length.
+- Jumpers, shorts, skirts, skorts, and polo dresses must be modest length.
 Attire must be at least mid-thigh.

-- Unseen shorts must be worn under jumpers and skirts
+- Unseen shorts must be worn under jumpers, polo dresses, and skirts.

 - Shoes cannot be removed from feet.

-- Solid colored sweaters, sweatshirts, windbreakers, winter coats, parkas, and jackets in solid navy, black, maroon, grey, or white only.
+- Solid colored sweaters, sweatshirts, windbreakers, winter coats, parkas, and jackets in solid navy, black, maroon, gray or white only.
 Lining that is seen must be in a uniform color.

 - Solid colored navy, black, maroon, white or gray athletic/gym shorts.
 Length must reach at least mid thigh.

 - Athletic shoes required

 - Leggings must be solid colored navy, black, maroon, or white and can only be worn under uniform bottoms.

 - Baseball hats, visors, and beanies in solid navy, black maroon, white, or tan are permitted and can be only worn outside.

 - Eccentricities of dress and personal grooming, such as body piercings, tattoos, and unnatural hair color, are not permitted.

 - Jewelry may not be excessive or a potential weapon or distraction.
 Only one bracelet per wrist and one necklace may be worn at a time.
 Only small hoop or stud earrings are acceptable.